rqlite/rqlite.io/content/en/docs/Clustering/general-guidelines/_index.md

 For reaping to work consistently you **must** set these flags on **every** voting node in the cluster -- in otherwords, every node that could potentially become the Leader.
 You can also set the flags on read-only nodes, but they will simply be silently ignored.

 ## Dealing with failure
 It is the nature of clustered systems that nodes can fail at anytime.
 Depending on the size of your cluster, it will tolerate various amounts of failure.
-With a 3-node cluster, it can tolerate the failure of a single node, including the leader.
+With a 3-node cluster, it can tolerate the failure of a single node, including the Leader.

 If an rqlite process crashes, it is safe to simply to restart it.
-The node will pick up any changes that happened on the cluster while it was down.
+The node will pick up any changes that happened on the cluster while the node was offline.

 ### Recovering a cluster that has permanently lost quorum
 _This section borrows heavily from the Consul documentation._